Back to overview

 By practising the technique you should be able to demonstrate a solid understanding of the commercial landscape, and show that you’re aware of the challenges and opportunities businesses face.
 This is a key attribute that law firms look for in trainees and associates, and a skill you can use to impress recruiters and interviewers.

-Understanding the business environment will also help you relate better to your clients’ needs and concerns, so you can offer more relevant and practical legal solutions, which will ultimately enhance client satisfaction and trust.
+Understanding the business environment will also help you to relate better to your clients’ needs and concerns, so you can offer more relevant and practical legal solutions, which will ultimately enhance client satisfaction and trust.
 In addition, you’ll become more adaptable to the changing external factors in the dynamic legal industry.

 For a bitesize boost of commercial awareness, you can listen to the COMMERCIAL CONNECT series of LawCareers.Net’s podcast on Apple Podcasts, Spotify, Soundcloud, other podcast apps and on the Podcast hub.